-The release will focus on refining the Site Editor experience, enhancing collaboration, and expanding developer tools.
+The release focused on refining the Site Editor experience, enhancing collaboration, and expanding developer tools.
 A few of the key focuses include a simplified editing mode, improved template management, block-level commenting for content collaboration, and updates to the Interactivity API alongside the new Abilities API.

 Site Editor Enhancements